Keon-Kim-0/physics-engine.js/README.md

 # JS-Physics-Engine
 Entertaining front end application.
-Creative and challenging front end project.
 Extensive and great use of Class objects.
-No use of libraries, just pure javascript.
+No use of libraries, just pure javascript, pushing myself to learn canvas API and OOP in javascript.